Hey everyone —

 My goal is to provide that context.

 Of course, money is half the story; time is the other half.
-In addition to tracking and reporting my income, I’m also sharing exactly how much time Will and I spend on this business.
+In addition to tracking and reporting my income, I’m also sharing exactly how much time we spend on this business.

 Just how passive is this — as measured by hours, please?